-Baby boy's brave fight for life
+Baby boy's brave fight for life despite heart defect and genetic disorder

 "One dream is to open my car doors and have all three children run out- even if Kahu's in a wheelchair.

-"My long term goal is for him to come home so I can show him off to the world.
+"My long-term goal is for him to come home so I can show him off to the world.
 I am grateful we get the time to spend with him no matter how long that might be.
 I can say 'I did it', I tried my best and we gave him the best chance we could give him."